daichou03/AnchoredDensestSubgraph/README.md

 ------
 #### Acknowledgments

-This project is a fork of [HypergraphFlowClustering](https://github.com/nveldt/HypergraphFlowClustering) by [Nate Veldt](https://github.com/nveldt).
+This code is a fork of [HypergraphFlowClustering](https://github.com/nveldt/HypergraphFlowClustering) by [Nate Veldt](https://github.com/nveldt).
 We are grateful for [Nate Veldt]'s contributions, such as:
 - `maxflow.jl` with modifications.